NMKRV College Logo

 Indigenous environmental ethics and climate resilience strategies

-The sustainability of traditional practices in the context of climate change and urbanization.
+The sustainability of traditional practices in the context of climate change and urbanisation.

 Integrating IKS with modern climate science for sustainable policy frameworks